 When coming to Hawaii, one of the main things you want to do is kick off your shoes and relax and enjoy the beach.
 Hawaii’s beaches are so full of energy.
 Come enjoy the White Sand, Green Sand or Black Sand Beaches that our beautiful Big Island has to offer.
 Beaches in Hawaii are nice and clear blue so that you can see your feet when you are walking.
 Most beaches are easy to access and good for swimming and snorkeling.
 Some Beach Parks offer BBQ facilities. picnic tables, showers and some shade trees where you can and sit and have a picnic.
-Surfing, boogey boarding and Kayaking and fishing are also very popular sports which are featured at some beach areas.
+Enjoy surfing, boogey boarding, Kayaking, fishing and other popular sports at some of the best beaches in the world.

-Here is a list of some our favorite beaches on the Big Island:
+Here are some our favorite beaches on the Big Island: